Do you know that money your company takes out of your paycheck to pay taxes? That’s called tax withholding.

 When you are employed by someone else, they are responsible for following your preferences for tax withholding.
 If you’re an independent contractor or self-employed, however, you take care of your own taxes.
 Set aside enough money from your freelance income.
 If you don’t, you can accrue tax debt.

 The amount you need to set aside for taxes depends on how much you make.
 If you work full-time but also have a side gig, don’t assume that your W-4 will cover the taxes for both.
 Review how freelance taxes work to ensure you aren’t missing anything important.

-If you increase your payroll tax withholding now, you can make up the difference, so you won’t have tax debt next April.
+There is still time before the end of the year to make adjustments.
+If you increase your payroll tax withholding now, you can make up the difference and avoid tax debt next tax filing season.